ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/TZ-Cronjobs.md

 #### Applying tzcronjob in your Namespace

-Using the above example create an tzcronjob.yaml and apply the TZCronjob to your namespace in the kubernetes cluster, this runs a job periodically on a given schedule as per the timezone used.
+Using the above example create an tzcronjob.yaml and apply the TZCronjob to your namespace in the kubernetes cluster.

       ```
       kubectl apply --filename tzcronjob.yaml --namespace [your namespace]